 Pvt.
 Felix Flores was born on November 20, 1915, in Foard County, Texas, to Luciano & Augustina Flores.
 With his three sisters and brother, he grew up in Tynan, Bee County, Texas.
 Sometime before 1940, his father died.

-Felix was inducted into the U.S. Army on March 19, 1940, at Fort Sam Houston, Texas.
+Felix registered for the draft on October 16, 1940, and was inducted into the U.S. Army on March 19, 1940, at Fort Sam Houston, Texas.
 He was sent to Ft.
 Knox, Kentucky, for basic training.
 What school he attended during basic is not known.
 After basic training, he was sent to Camp Polk, Louisiana, and assigned to the 753rd Tank Battalion.
 The battalion had been sent to the base but did not take part in the maneuvers that were taking place at the installation.